ASP.NET Core Project File

 In this article, I am going to discuss the ASP.NET Core Project File in detail.
 Please read our previous article before proceeding to this article, where we discussed how to create ASP.NET Core Web Application as well as we also discussed the different project templates that are available as part of ASP.NET Core Web Application.

-If you worked with the previous versions of ASP.NET Framework, then you may know, if you are using C# as the programming language then the framework will create the project file with ”.csproj” as the extension.
-Similarly, if you are using VB as the programming language, then it will create the project file with “.vbproj” as the file extension.
+If you have worked with the previous versions of ASP.NET Framework, then you may know, while creating a project in visual studio, it creates a project file for us.
+If you are using C# as the programming language then it will create the project file with the “.csproj” extension.
+Similarly, if you are using VB as the programming language, then it will create the project file with the “.vbproj” extension.
 But with ASP.NET Core, the format and content of the project file have been changed significantly.

 Changes in the Project file in ASP.NET Core Application:

 The ASP.NET Core Project File does not contain any references for folder or file.
 In previous versions of ASP.NET Framework, when we add a folder or a file to the project using Solution Explorer, then a reference to that folder or file is added in the project file.
 But with ASP.NET Core, the Project File does not include any reference for the Files or Folders added the project using Solution Explorer.

 Another significant change in ASP.NET Core is, the File System determines what folders and files belong to the project.
 Generally, the files and folders which are present at the project root folder are part of the project.
 Those files and folders which are present at the project root folder are only going to display in the Solution Explorer.